You are here

 Due to its strong focus on innovation and industry the IMIM programme is also supported by EIT Health, an EU-funded network of healthcare companies, public and private research centres, and universities.
 IMIM students who do at least one industry internship will receive an EIT Health label along with their Master Certificate.

 IMIM aims to recruit the best and most motivated students from all over the world with a Bachelor’s degree in biomedical sciences or a related field.
-A total of 43 selected applicants divided over three consecutive student cohorts receives a full European EMJMD scholarship.
+A large number of the selected applicants receive a full European EMJMD scholarship.

-Application for the IMIM courses starting in late August 2018 is open until January 14th 2018.
+Application for the IMIM courses starting in late August is usually open until mid-January of the respective year.
+Please find details on: